csesoc/constitution/CONSTITUTION.rst

 Notice
 ------

 #.
-Except if the nature of the business proposed to be dealt with at a general meeting requires a special resolution of CSESoc, the secretary must, at least 7 days and 5 academic days before the date fixed for the holding of the general meeting, give a notice to each member specifying the place, date and time of the meeting and the nature of the business proposed to be transacted at the meeting.
+Except if the nature of the business proposed to be dealt with at a general meeting requires a special resolution of CSESoc, the secretary must, at least fourteen (14) days and at least ten (10) academic days before the date fixed for the holding of the general meeting, give a notice to each member specifying the place, date and time of the meeting and the nature of the business proposed to be transacted at the meeting.
 #.
 If the nature of the business proposed to be dealt with at a general meeting requires a special resolution of CSESoc, the secretary must, at least 21 days before the date fixed for the holding of the general meeting, cause notice to be given to each member specifying, in addition to the matter required under subclause (1), the intention to propose the resolution as a special resolution.

    #.
 Note that a special resolution must be passed in accordance with section 39 of the Act.